Semen and embryos

 All pelleted sheep semen imports will be inspected.

-Fresh canine and equine semen imports will not be held for inspection.
+Laboratory animal germplasm and fresh canine and equine semen imports will not be held for inspection.

 Find out more about the inspections [PDF, 579 KB]